Ultimate Vegan Roast Recipe

 seitan roast wrapped in parchment paper and laying on foil

-Next, take the log that is in parchment paper and wrap it up in foil to help hold in the moisture.
+Wrap it up in foil to help hold in the moisture.
 Tuck the foil ends under as well.

 vegan roast wrapped in foil on cutting board

-Place the vegan roast on a baking sheet or pan and pop it into the preheated oven.
 Bake for approximately 1 hour, flipping it every 20 minutes to ensure that it cooks well on all sides.

 Roasting potatoes and carrots

 Once they are slightly tender, place them in a nonstick baking dish and add seasonings like garlic powder, onion powder, smoked paprika, salt, and pepper.
-Bake in the oven at 400°F for approximately 30-minutes, stirring around the 15-minute mark.
+Bake in the oven at 400°F for approximately 30 minutes, stirring around the 15-minute mark.
 Cook until golden brown.

-• Q: What beans can I use in this recipe?
 I use white beans like cannellini or great northern beans.
 Pintos are also a great option.
 Just make sure to drain and rinse them if they are from a can.

-• Q: How long does this roast last?
-It should be good in an airtight container in the refrigerator for about a week.
+Store it in an airtight container in the refrigerator for about a week.
 It also freezes well.

 overhead shot of vegan roast with roasted potatoes and carrots in cast iron baking dish